ReactiveX/rxjs/docs_app/content/guide/glossary-and-semantics.md

 ## Major Entities

 There are high level entities that are frequently discussed.
-It's important to define them seperately from other lower-level concepts, because they relate to the nature of observable.
+It's important to define them separately from other lower-level concepts, because they relate to the nature of observable.

 ### Consumer